 Policies state that access to palliative care should be provided according to principles of equity.
-Such principles would include the absence of disparities in access to health care that are systematically associated with social advantage.
-A review of the literature a decade ago identified that patients with different characteristics used community palliative care services in variable ways that appeared inequitable.
-The objective of this literature review was to review recent literature to identify whether such variability remains.
-Searching included the use of electronic databases, scrutinizing bibliographies, and hand searching journals.
-Articles were included if they were published after 1997 (the date of the previous review) up to the beginning of 2008, and if they reported any data that investigated the characteristics of adult patients in relation to their relative utilization of community palliative care services, with reference to a comparator population.
-Forty- eight studies met the inclusion criteria.
+Such principles would include the absence of disparities in access to healthcare that are systematically associated with social advantage.
+A review of literature a decade ago identified that patients with different characteristics used community palliative care services in variable ways which appeared inequitable.
+The objective of this literature review is to review recent literature to identify whether such variability remains.
+Searching included the use of electronic databases, scrutinising bibliographies and hand searching journals.
+Articles are included if they were published after 1997 (the date of the previous review) up to the beginning of 2008, and if they report any data which investigates the characteristics of adult patients in relation to their relative utilisation of community palliative care services with reference to a comparator population.
+Forty eight studies met the inclusion criteria.
 Patients still access community palliative care services in variable ways.
-Those who are older, male, from ethnic minority populations, not married, without a home carer, are socioeconomically disadvantaged, and who do not have cancer are all less likely to access community palliative care services.
+Those who are older, male, from ethnic minority populations, not married, without a home carer, are socio-economically disadvantaged, and who do not have cancer are all less likely to access community palliative care services.
 These studies do not identify the reasons for such variable access, or whether such variability is warranted with reference to clinical need or other factors.
-Studies tend to focus on access to specialist palliative care services without looking at the complexities of service use.
-Studies need to move beyond description of utilization patterns, and examine whether such patterns are inequitable, and what is happening in the referral or other processes that may result in such patterns. | Pain Symptom Manage 2009;37:884-912. © 2009 U.S. Cancer Pain Relief Committee.
-Published by Elsevier Inc. All rights reserved.
+Studies tend to focus on access to specialist palliative care services, without looking at the complexities of service use.
+Studies need to move beyond description of utilisation patterns, and examine whether such patterns are inequitable, and what is happening in the referral or other processes which may result in such patterns.